-A video of the parade departing Kungstradgården was recorded independently and published publicly on YouTube by Patrik Holmen
+A video of the parade departing Kungstradgården was recorded independently and published publicly on YouTube by Our Man in Stockholm

 At 13.00 the parade departed.
 We walked towards Humlegården before coming back down to Kungsträdgården for the concert of the day.
 St Patrick led the parade along side The Irish Ambassador to Sweden, the invited IUNVA Pipe Band (Irish United Nations Veteran Association), as always the impressive Stockholm Pipe Band, majestic wolfhounds from Greirish, some beautiful Connemara ponies, Irish terriers, Irish Glen of Imaal terriers, a giant snake (to symbolise the ones St Patrick banished from Ireland, according to legend), a rainbow leading to a pot of gold (associated with the mythical Irish creatures, leprechauns), and thousands of happy people!
 Groups such as Spuds and Sill drama group, the Irish Chamber of Commerce in Sweden and the Stockholm Gaels Gaelic football club participated under their banners.

-On arrival at Kornhamnstorg in Gamla stan there was a celebration of Irish music and dance featuring
+On arrival back to Kungsträdgården there was a celebration of Irish music and dance featuring

 Fada – Kieran “Loughy” O’Loughlin (Biography here) and Brian Friel.